SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 ![IN260 Figure 01.04](assets/IN260_01.04.png)

 ## Step 5 - Create a Single Identifier for SAP IDoc
-Create another required identifier as in Step 4:
+Create another required single identifier as in Step 4:
 - (a) Click **Create** and enter:
   - Identification: `I-UserXX`, where XX is your User ID.
 Ensure the identification number is no longer than 10 characters; if necessary, remove leading zeros.
   - Alias: `TP_IDOC_ID`